-Engagement with Aboriginal and Torres Strait Islander communities must be guided by the City of Sydney's Aboriginal and Torres Strait Islander Protocols and respect cultural practices and Indigenous cultural and intellectual property rights.
+Engagement with Aboriginal and Torres Strait Islander communities must be guided by principles of self-determination and shared decision-making, consistent with the City of Sydney's Aboriginal and Torres Strait Islander Protocols.
 It should:

-- elevate and centre First Nations voices in our decisions - respect cultural and community protocols - understand the diversity of experiences, perspectives and expertise within First Nations communities - nurture ongoing relationships ensuring there is the time, flexibility and responsiveness in our approach to build trust.
+- elevate and centre First Nations voices in our decisions - Support, respect and adhere to First Nations cultural protocols and practices - Embed and practice meaningful cultural safety - understand the diversity of experiences, perspectives and expertise within First Nations communities - nurture ongoing relationships ensuring there is the time, flexibility and responsiveness in our approach to build trust. - ensure the protection of Indigenous cultural and intellectual property rights - Provide for data and information sharing with First Nations communities for community informed decision-making

-Community Engagement Strategy and Community Participation Plan 2024 update
+Community Engagement Strategy and Community Participation Plan 2025-2029